prio-data/views_pipeline/documentation/pipeline_documentation.md

 ## Motivation and Rationale
 The VIEWS early-warning system pipeline produces predictions on a monthly basis, for a variety of models.
 However, in the last months, several errors have occured that compromise the quality of our forecasts.
 Additionally, the pipeline does not yet adhere to best practices standards relating to the structure and implementation.
 As a result, the VIEWS Pipeline is being rewritten and improved during a 5-day hackathon.

 We aim to develop a minimal solution first, that can be further developed in the future to accommodate more needs and models.
-The initial models implemented during the hackathon in February 2024 are: 2 baseline models (all zero, no change), 2 production models, and 1 bespoke model (Hydranet).
+The initial models implemented during the hackathon in February 2024 are: 2 baseline models (all zero, no change), 2 production models (orange pasta, yellow pikachu), and 1 bespoke model (Hydranet).

 The most important changes relate to the following elements: standardizing  moving away from Notebooks and towards scripts; implementing alert gates for input and performance drift; using the platform Weights & Biases for logging and visualizing model outputs; using the platform Prefect to carry out the entire monthly run, from fetching the input data through a queryset to allocating predictions in the prediction store on Fimbulthul server.